Is Pet Hair your Pet Peeve?

 1. Keep your home humid

-When the air in your home is dry and warm (especially when the central heating is on) static electricity is increased and pet hair sticks to hard surfaces… this makes cleaning pet hair really tricky.
+When the air in your home is dry and warm (especially in winter when the heating is on) static electricity is increased and pet hair sticks to hard surfaces… this makes cleaning pet hair really tricky.
 When you are dusting if you see the pet hair returning to the surfaces you’ve just cleaned then you should either put out some bowls of water or invest in a humidifier….
 To add moisture to the air.

 2. Groom your pet